 - No complicated operator training required for either saliva or urine drug tests

-- Saliva tests detect drugs for much shorter times (windows) after use, they may detect recent drug use slightly faster than comparable urine tests
+- Saliva drug tests detect drugs for much shorter times (windows) after use, they may detect recent drug use slightly faster than comparable urine tests

 What to do after a positive workplace drug test result on the instant drug test

-With every brand or type of instant near patient drug testing kit you use, all non-negative results need to be confirmed.
+With every brand or type of instant near patient workplace drug testing kit you use, all non-negative results need to be confirmed.
 Positive results should be cross-referenced with the manufacturer's data sheet for legally consumed medications and pharmacy medicines.

 If the employee is undertaking a safety critical role they should not be allowed to continue work until the result is checked.
-No disciplinary action should be taken until the confirmation is completed, so the normal action is to suspend them on full pay, pending further investigations.
+No disciplinary action should be taken until the drug test confirmation is completed, so the normal action is to suspend them on full pay, pending further investigations.

-Confirm all non-negative workplace drug test results with a lab drug test
+Confirm all non-negative workplace drug tests results with a lab drug test

 Employers should always consider instant drug tests range between 97-99% accurate compared to GC/MS, but these drug tests will not differentiate between metabolite, legally prescribed and consumed drugs (often opiates) and none claim 100% accuracy.

 Keep good workplace drug testing records

 Follow a simple drug testing procedure and keep good, clear drug testing records.